22/09 6:30 PM

 At first it was only Christian Pulisic flying the flag for talented young American players in the Bundesliga, but the former Borussia Dortmund star was soon joined by Weston McKennie, Tyler Adams, Gio Reyna, Joe Scally and many more.

-So why are the brightest USMNT hopefuls packing their bags and taking the transatlantic trip over to Germany?
+So why are several of the brightest USMNT hopefuls packing their bags and taking the transatlantic trip over to Germany?
 The resident experts at bundesliga.com have put on their star-spangled thinking caps and come up with a few ideas…

 Watch: The top 10 USA goals of the decade